 5. Get some cookbooks.

-Unless you’re one of those people who are naturally creative in the kitchen, you’ll need inspiration in order to keep fresh ideas coming.
+Unless you?re one of those people who are naturally creative in the kitchen, you?ll need inspiration in order to keep fresh ideas coming.
 Cookbooks help immensely in this regard.
-Get one or two, but don’t overwhelm yourself with a small library.
+Get one or two, but don?t overwhelm yourself with a small library.
 One I highly recommend is The Backyard Barbecue Cookbook.
-It’s filled with user friendly recipes, especially for fish and chicken.
+It?s filled with user friendly recipes, especially for fish and chicken.
+We’ve found a lot of excellent seafood recipes in that book, and strongly recommend it.
+The recipes call for meals to be grilled, but we’ve improvised where necessary, always with a good outcome.

 6. Change the atmosphere.